Skip to main content

 info

-Even if a full backup exists through a snapshot schedule, the first manually created snapshot must be a full backup.
+Even if you have a full backup through a snapshot schedule, when you create a snapshot manually, the first full snapshot must still be created once.

 View snapshot list